sijingzhangzsj0604/docs/docs/cloud/guides/product/personal-access-token.md

 the [API7 Cloud API](https://api7.cloud/api) without providing your account name and password.
 It helps integrate API7 Cloud with your programs.

-You may want to integrate API7 Cloud API with your existing application in several cases like:
+You may want to integrate API7 Cloud API with your existing Service in several cases like:

 1. Integrate API7 Cloud with your CI/CD pipeline (to expose an API to API Gateway after it's released).